By Mission Area

 Types of Data Available

 Use the search box to type a specific term on which to search (e.g. bathymetry).
-The total number of results in the Catalog will be reduced to those containing the term 'bathymetry' in one of the key metadata fields given priority in the indexing process.
-The Catalog might also provide some Related terms that can be selected to re-run the query.
+The total number of results in the Catalog will have the term 'bathymetry' found in metadata fields such as title, abstract, keywords, etc.

-- Use a Filter from the list in the left column to add another parameter that will further narrow the search (this will AND the term 'bathymetry' to the filter selected).
+- Use a Filter in the left column to narrow the search.

-- Add an additional text query term to 'bathymetry' in the text search box (this will AND the added term to the existing term, 'bathymetry').
+- Add an additional search term to 'bathymetry' in the text search box.

-- Delete the 'bathymetry' query and start over with a brand new search.
+- Delete the 'bathymetry' search term and start a brand new search.

 Adding an Additional Query to Text Searches

-Add an additional query term to search (e.g. Monterey Bay) and the results will include records with both terms, 'bathemetry' AND 'Monterey Bay' appearing in one or more key metadata fields.
+Add an additional search term (e.g. Monterey Bay) and the results will narrow to include results with terms, 'bathymetry' AND 'Monterey Bay'.

-If you are looking for a very specific concept, it often helps to use quotation marks around the phrase to search for the exact wording occurring in one or more key metadata fields.
+The final results might be narrowed down as a result of including both terms in the search.
+If you are looking for a very specific concept, it use “quotation marks” around the phrase to search for the exact wording.

-There are two ways to conduct a geospatial search on datasets in the Catalog:
+There are two ways to conduct a geospatial search on datasets:

-- Geospatial keywords that describe the area of study (e.g. Alaska, Green River, Bakken Formation, Acadia National Park, Gulf of Mexico).
+- Geospatial keywords that describe the area of study (e.g. Alaska, Bakken Formation, Acadia National Park, Gulf of Mexico).

-- Bounding coordinates that give the limits of coverage of a dataset: western-most, eastern-most, northern-most, and southern-most.
+- Bounding box coordinates that give the limits of coverage of a dataset.

-Searching against the bounding coordinates in the metadata record is recommended when looking for datasets for a more general geographic area, and not a very specific named place.
+Search against the bounding coordinates when looking for datasets for a more general geographic area, and not a very specific named place.

-Pan, zoom, and draw a bounding box on the map to specify area of interest, or to use dropdown menus to select pre-defined polygons for U.S. states, for countries, and for oceans and major water bodies of the world.Limit Search By Location Examples:
+Draw a bounding box on the map to specify area of interest, or to use dropdown menus to select pre-defined areas for U.S. states, countries, and major water bodies.Limit Search By Location Examples:

 Example 1 Example 2